RoderickWells/QAP1-Testing-RoderickWells/README.md

 # QAP1-Testing-RoderickWells
 QAP1 for Testing and design

-the first class that i tested was a basic calculator class and teseted each function: add, subtract, mutiple and divide.
+the first class that I tested was a basic calculator class and tested each function: add, subtract, multiple and divide.

-the Second class was a string comparsion class, i tested to see when two strings were the same and when they are not the same.
+the Second class was a string comparison class, I tested to see when two strings were the same and when they are not the same.